|Topic:||Responsible Research with Biological Select Agents and Toxins|

 THE NATIONAL ACADEMIES

-These series of briefings were for members of Congress and congressional staff only.
-The report was publicly released on October 3, 2002 and can be found, in its entirety, on the National Academy Press Web site.
+This briefing was for members of Congress and congressional staff only.
+The report was publicly released on Wednesday, September 30, 2009 and can be found, in its entirety, on the Web site of the National Academies Press.